observesport/lince-plus/docs/README.md

 ![Lince plus icon](./lince-icon.png)

-Lince plus is a project under development through a Phd study with the collaboration of Inefc Catalunya.
+LINCE PLUS is a project under development through a Phd study with the collaboration of Inefc Catalunya.

-## About Lince
+## About LINCE PLUS

-Lince is a visualization tool for research, that let's you analyze data and organize your study
+LINCE PLUS is a visualization tool for research, that let's you analyze data and organize your study

 ## Article Citation